SumanCODE-hash/Spatial-Analysis-Using-R-Elevation-and-Slope-/README.md

 Land use suitability analysis

 📎 Credits
-Digital Elevation Data by NASA SRTM
+Digital Elevation Data by SRTM

 Shapefile data collected from local GIS sources or digitized